To find your spray block number, enter your address in the search box below. You can also browse spray blocks by visiting

 weekdays after 4 p.m. during the spray season.

-The Prince William County Mosquito & Forest Pest Management Branch typically sprays for adult mosquitos Monday through Friday throughout the mosquito season, and spray (adulticide) is often done at night.
+The Prince William County Mosquito & Forest Pest Management Branch typically sprays for adult mosquitos Monday through Friday throughout the mosquito season, and spray (adulticide) is often done at night but can also occur during the daytime.
 There is no set schedule or order in which the blocks are sprayed.
 Rather, there are criteria established by the branch that trigger mosquito spray in a given area or neighborhood.

 One trigger that could result in mosquito spray is based on surveillance trapping of adult mosquitos.
 If a threshold number of female mosquitoes is met or exceeded on a given night, this can trigger mosquito spray for that trap area.
 Another trigger for mosquito spray is that the mosquitos caught in a trap area test positive for